 Biologics have become a powerful tool in combating diseases inaccessible to small molecules.
 At the forefront of this new wave in drug development are oligonucleotide-based therapies.
 CRISPR technologies, antisense oligonucleotides, and siRNA are powerful nucleotide-based tools which can modify the expression, transcription, and fundamental structure of our genetic code.
 These technologies have great potential in the amelioration of genetic conditions, with nineteen approved nucleic acid therapeutics on the market, and many more in the clinic.
 However, the synthesis of these oligonucleotides has presented a hurdle, and while the advent of SPOS has made development and commercialization of oligonucleotides feasible, it is insufficient in both environmental and economic terms.
 For this reason, it is vital to investigate new synthetic strategies.
 We demonstrate the utility of resonant acoustic mixing (RAM) in the synthesis of oligonucleotides utilizing phosphoramidite chemistry.
 RAM offers a mechanochemical medium which is both gentler and more amenable to scale-up reactions than other mechanochemical methods.
 We have developed solvent and liquid free RAM phosphoramidite protocols which give high yields, offering a green alternative to traditional solid phase synthesis (J. Marlyn).

 CRISPR-based therapeutics stand to revolutionize treatment for genetic illnesses.
 To fully implement CRISPR-based therapeutics, it may be necessary to develop kill-switch inhibitors that can halt activity on demand.
 Existing methods of inhibiting CRISPR include naturally occurring anti-CRISPR proteins, which exhibit high binding affinities but present delivery challenges, and some small molecules, which are easily administered but display low binding affinities.
-Rationally designed small modified nucleic acid-based inhibitors (SNuBs) should display a large degree of specificity for a certain target, as well as high binding affinities due to Watson-Crick-Franklin base-pairing (A. McVean).
+Rationally designed small modified nucleic acid-based inhibitors (SNuBs) display a large degree of specificity for a certain target, as well as high binding affinities due to Watson-Crick-Franklin base-pairing, providing an easier-to-deliver alternative to anti-CRISPR proteins.
+However, both the design and synthesis of these SNuBs require optimization (M. Cunningham).